 We cannot accept your application for the program until you have payment or verification of payment.
-Completed applications are submitted to the UT Martin Office of Extended Campus and Online Studies (ECOS) at: 110 Gooch Hall, UT Martin, Martin, TN 38238.
+Completed applications are submitted to the UT Martin Office of Educational Outreach (ECOS) at: 110 Gooch Hall, UT Martin, Martin, TN 38238.

 5. If I pass the class am I certified?

 No. You will receive a Certificate of Completion for successfully completing the program.